hughknaus/nats-nlog-target/README.md

 # NATS NLog Target
 **With .NET Core, NATS (server + streaming server), NLog, Docker**

 This solution creates a NATS target for NLog to stream and distribute log messages through NATS Streaming Server.
 Why NATS?
-NATS, , is a lightweught, high performance messaging system and offers an at most once quality of service.
+NATS, is a lightweight, high performance messaging system and offers an at-most-once quality of service.
 Simply put, NATS is about publishing and listening for messages and easy to use for developers and operators.
 Additionally, it is:

   * Highly-Performant
   * Always on and available